rostok/ubichr/README.md

 Here the ```preview``` function is defined with ```async``` keyword.
 This will allow to avoid callback hell when getting data with GET request (```CmdUtils.get(url)```).
 Note the destructuring assignment singling out the ```text``` parameter in ```preview``` function.
 Note: final implementation uses one liner with ```jQuery.load()```.

-## search command with iframe preview
+## Search command with iframe preview
 ```javascript
 CmdUtils.makeSearchCommand({
   name: ["qwant"],